This article originally appeared on Noisey UK.

 3) They have a diving board a few metres off the coast that you can swim out to, climb up on and use to hurl yourself into the Atlantic;

-4) The women of Galway have been eulogised by everyone from Shayne Ward (winner of series two of The X Factor) to Gerard Butler in cover versions of Steve Earls' "Galway Girl".
+4) The women of Galway have been eulogized by everyone from Shayne Ward (winner of series two of The X Factor) to Gerard Butler in cover versions of Steve Earls' "Galway Girl,"

 But maybe I'm missing the point.
 Maybe I'm neglecting the allure of the Galway girls.
 After all, it is they who have inspired so many songwriters to sing their tributes.
 Maybe Ed did have a life-changing experience with one of these black-haired beauties and maybe that experience spurred him to put pen to paper and write a glowing, gloweringly inaccurate eulogy to Irish women.

 To try to make sense of it all, I tracked down as many Galway girls as I could and asked them what they thought of Ed and his night with Arthur, Jack, Jamie and Johnny.
 How do they feel about being the subject of so many songs?